The Bayou State will implement the SAVE Students Act for the 2023-24 school year

 The SAVE Students Act received tremendous support in the Louisiana State Legislature.
 The effort to pass the legislation was led by Rep. Laurie Schlegel (R, D-82).
 As the bill’s sponsor, Rep. Schlegel helped guide the legislation to unanimous vote in the House and Senate.
 Rep. Schlegel helped secure nearly 50 co-sponsors in the Senate.

-Louisiana joins Ohio in a growing number of states passing SAVE and creating a safer, more inclusive environment for students to learn in.
-For a summary of the SAVE Students Act and what it means for Louisiana, visit the Ohio Department of Education.
+Louisiana joins Ohio in a growing number of states passing the SAVE Students Act and creating a safer, more inclusive environment for students to learn in.

 Bring Model School Safety Legislation to Your State